Rangiriri railway station: Track doubling and signalling

 Track doubling to ease congestion had been authorised in 1914, but work was delayed by the war.
 Doubling from Ohinewai to Te Kauwhata didn't open until 14 December 1958.
 Rangiriri was a tablet station by 1918.
-A cattle yard was built in 1925.
 Automatic colour light signals were installed in 1930 and electric lighting in 1938.
+The station closed before the double track came into use.